-Brian Richman is a senior associate in the Dallas office of Gibson Dunn.
+Brian Richman is a partner in the Dallas office of Gibson Dunn who represents clients in high-stakes regulatory, constitutional, and emergency litigation nationwide.
+He is regularly engaged when companies face imminent regulatory action, compressed compliance deadlines, or enforcement initiatives that threaten core business models.
+His practice centers on challenges to federal and state agency action, including major rulemakings, enforcement campaigns, and complex appeals.
 He is a member of the firm’s Appellate and Constitutional Law and Administrative Law and Regulatory Practice Groups.

 - National Association of Private Fund Managers v.
 SEC, 103 F.4th 1097 (5th Cir.
-2024) – Brian handed “a victory to the nearly $27 trillion” private fund industry (New York Post), securing a unanimous reversal of a controversial SEC rule.
-The court found that the SEC “exceeded its statutory authority” and that the agency’s justifications were “pretextual.”
-Bloomberg called this a “significant setback” for the regulator.
-And the New York Times reported that it “could set the stage for other legal challenges.”
+2024) – Secured a unanimous Fifth Circuit decision vacating the SEC’s private fund advisers rule.
+The court held that the agency “exceeded its statutory authority” and rejected its justifications as “pretextual.”
+The decision was described as a “significant setback” for the regulator (Bloomberg) and one that “could set the stage for other legal challenges” (The New York Times).

 - National Association of Private Fund Managers v.
 SEC, 2024 WL 4858589 (N.D.
 Tex.
-2024) – Delivering the “latest blow” to “prominent SEC regulations” (Reuters), Brian knocked out the controversial “dealer rule.”
-The court adopted Gibson Dunn’s argument that the SEC had attempted “to dramatically,” and unlawfully, “expand the definition of dealer” to target “many of the world’s largest, most prominent market participants.”
+2024) – Obtained vacatur of the SEC’s “dealer” rule, delivering what Reuters called the “latest blow” to prominent SEC regulations.
+The court adopted Gibson Dunn’s argument that the agency unlawfully sought “to dramatically … expand the definition of dealer” to reach major market participants.

 - People v.
-Amazon.com, 169 N.Y.S.3d 27 (N.Y.
+Amazon.com, Inc., 169 N.Y.S.3d 27 (N.Y.
 App.
 Div.
-2022) – Brian won on a major victory for Amazon in New York’s Appellate Division.
-The court unanimously reversed a trial court decision regarding COVID-19 workplace-safety practices and dismissed all of the New York Attorney General’s claims.
+2022) – Achieved a unanimous reversal in New York’s Appellate Division dismissing all claims brought by the New York Attorney General concerning COVID-19 workplace-safety practices.

-- In re Electronic Security Ass’n, No. 24-60570 (5th Cir.
-2024) – Brian secured the “extraordinary remedy” of a writ of mandamus ordering the Federal Trade Commission to comply with the federal lottery statute in challenges to the agency’s “click to cancel” rule.
+- In re Electronic Security Association, No. 24-60570 (5th Cir.
+2024) – Secured the extraordinary remedy of mandamus, compelling the Federal Trade Commission to comply with the federal lottery statute in litigation challenging the agency’s “click-to-cancel” rule.

-Before joining the firm, Brian clerked for Judge Stephen F. Williams of the U.S. Court of Appeals for the District of Columbia Circuit.
-He also served as a securities compliance officer at Goldman Sachs, where he handled regulatory matters involving the SEC, CFTC, FERC, FINRA, and the Federal Reserve.
+Before joining Gibson Dunn, Brian clerked for Judge Stephen F. Williams of the U.S. Court of Appeals for the District of Columbia Circuit.
+He also served as a securities compliance officer at Goldman Sachs, advising on regulatory matters involving the SEC, CFTC, FERC, FINRA, and the Federal Reserve.

-Brian is on the board of advisors of the New Civil Liberties Alliance.
+Brian serves on the Board of Advisors of the New Civil Liberties Alliance, a nonpartisan civil-rights organization focused on constitutional and administrative law.

-Brian received his JD from Yale Law School, where he was a lead editor on the Yale Journal on Regulation.
-In 2011, he graduated from Cornell University with a B.S., with honors, in Policy Analysis and Management.
+Brian earned his J.D. from Yale Law School, where he was a lead editor of the Yale Journal on Regulation.
+He received his B.S., with honors, from Cornell University in Policy Analysis and Management, and was a visiting student in economics and politics at the University of Oxford (Lady Margaret Hall).

-Brian is admitted to practice in Texas, New York, and the District of Columbia.
-He is also admitted to the United States Courts of Appeals for the Second, Fifth, Eighth, Ninth, Eleventh, and D.C.
-Circuits, and the U.S. District Courts for the Southern and Eastern Districts of New York, the Northern District of Texas, and the District of Columbia.
+Brian is admitted to practice in Texas, New York, and the District of Columbia, and before the U.S. Courts of Appeals for the Second, Fifth, Eighth, Ninth, Eleventh, and D.C.
+Circuits, as well as the U.S. District Courts for the Southern and Eastern Districts of New York, the Northern District of Texas, and the District of Columbia.

 Capabilities